gammu/gammu/docs/manual/smsd/run.rst

 Description
 -----------

-Gammu SMSD can be configured by RunOnReceive directive (see :ref:`smsdconfig` for details) to run defined program after receiving message.
+Gammu SMSD can be configured by RunOnReceive directive (see :ref:`gammu-smsdrc` for details) to run defined program after receiving message.

 This parameter is executed through shell, so you might need to escape some